Your search for the ultimate guide on web design best practices is over.

 When it comes to digital marketing, websites that look put-together and have a clear brand usually emerge on the top.

-Much of branding is telling the story of your business.
+A large part of branding is telling the story of your business.

 That’s why it’s important to take a moment before you start designing your website and think about what kind of a story your brand is trying to tell.